 Classroom curriculum, to be used with , A Bridge to Justice: The Life of Franklin H. Williams, has been developed.
 The lesson plans were created for 7th-12th grade students.

 Find quality resources that accompany WNED PBS broadcast television programs and outreach initiatives.
-From The War of 1812 to Frank Lloyd Wright's Buffalo, you can view video and access lesson plans and resources right here.
+From Let’s Go! to Reading Rainbow Stories, you can view video and access lesson plans and resources right here.